 Debt becomes bad when you don't even know or want to know how much you owe to repay and even worse when you ignore the letters, emails or phone calls that your creditors send you.
-Or not answering the phone when your creditor calls you.
+Working out how much you owe, is very important in dealing with your debt.

 The important thing to do when you are in debt, is to communicate with your creditors(people you owe money to) instead of avoiding them.
 From my experience, some creditors were quite sympathetic and if they know you are really struggling they might even reduce the amount you owe them and stop charging interests and overlimit fees as well.
 But you have to inform them of your situation and let them know as soon as possible.
 Communication is really important when you are in debt.
 Even better when you are brave to haggle with your creditors for them to remove the interest and over limit fees.

 Where you own a property - a car, motorbike, boat, a house or flat, the creditors will put a charging order on them, so that when you can't repay your debt, they will sell your property to pay for your debt.
 They have a right to do this.
-Obviously, they want to recover their money.
-But they can't just take away your property or cars without going thru the legal procedures.
+Obviously, they want to recover their money back .
+But they can't just take away your property or cars without going through the legal procedures.

 Another thing that you have to do when borrowing money whether it is credit cards or bank loans is to read the small print on the loan or credit card agreement carefully before signing it.
 Because you want to know what happens if you defaulted or forgot to pay your credit card or loan at an agreed date and time.

 I did not read the small print in one of my unsecured personal loans(big mistake) because I was led to believe that it won't affect my home but it did.
 Because according to the bank staff who offered me the loan, it is an unsecured personal loans but they have a way of attaching a charging order to your property if you default on your payments.
 I was given the wrong advice too.